mendix/docs/content/howto/mobile/implementation-guide.md

 Before starting this how-to, make sure you have completed the following prerequisites:

-* Install Mendix Desktop Modeler version 7.1–7.3
+* Install Mendix Desktop Modeler version 6.10.3+ or 7.x
-    * Please note that 7.3 is the last version verified to work with [Push Notifications Connector module](https://appstore.home.mendix.com/link/app/3003/)
     * Download the Modeler in the [App Store](https://appstore.home.mendix.com/link/modeler)

 ## 3 Importing the PushNotifications Module from the App Store